Reoptimization Nearly Solves Weakly Coupled Markov Decision Processes: Related work

 There is another related branch of works that consider the problem under infinite horizon.
-In \citet{whittle-restless}, \citet{WeberWeiss1990}, \citet{Ve2016.6}, \citet{gast2020exponential} and \citet{zhang2022near} the two-action bandit has been studied.
-In \citet{hodge2015asymptotic} and \citet{math10142497} the model is generalized to the multi-action single-constraint case.
-However, the focus of the two latter papers is more on the generalization of indexability proposed in \citet{whittle-restless}.
-The asymptotic optimality is proven in \citet{WeberWeiss1990} under the additional indexability and global attractor assumptions.
+In \citet{whittle-restless}, \citet{WeberWeiss1990}, \citet{Ve2016.6}, \citet{gast2023exponential} and \citet{zhang2022near} the two-action bandit has been studied.
+It is shown in \citet{WeberWeiss1990} that, for indexable model, Whittle index policy is asymptotically optimal under an additional global attractor assumption.
 Later in \citet{Ve2016.6} the indexability assumption has been removed.
-In \citet{gast2020exponential} the optimal convergence rate of these asymptotic results are proven.
+In \citet{gast2023exponential} the optimal convergence rate of these asymptotic results are proven.
 In \citet{zhang2022near}, by using the discount criterion, instead of the time-average criterion considered in other works, the authors construct an asymptotically optimal policy that does not require the indexability nor the global attractor assumption.
 This asymptotic result relies on a truncation over a finite horizon $T$, that depends on the discount factor.
 When studying the problem under finite horizon as we do here, none of the assumptions of indexability nor the global attractor property are needed for the asymptotic optimality results.
-On the other hand, the policies become time-dependent and the computation time may increase considerably with the horizon.
+On the other hand, the policies become time-dependent and the focus shifts to the transient behavior.
+The notion of index is generalized to the multi-action single-constraint case in \citet{hodge2015asymptotic} and \citet{math10142497}.
+It is not clear if such a notion can be generalized to the case of multiple constraints, since the index of a sub-process can only be defined with respect to a single constraint, and it is not obvious to incorporate multiple constraints into one real-valued meaningful index.
+The infinite-horizon two-action bandit problem is also explored in the recent study by \cite{hong2023restless}, wherein the authors present an algorithm named \emph{Follow-the-Virtual-Advice} (FTVA).
+Assuming a mild condition termed synchronization by the authors, the suboptimality gap of FTVA is shown to be $\Rmax\tau^{\mathrm{sync}}/\sqrt{N}$, where $\tau^{\mathrm{sync}}$ represents a coupling time.
+This synchronization condition bears resemblance to our ergodicity condition $\lambda^{\tau}>0$ in Theorem~\ref{thm:LP-update-general-refined}.
+Despite our analysis focusing on the finite horizon with multiple constraints, as opposed to their single constraint infinite horizon framework, direct comparison of the two performance bounds is challenging.
+On one side, our bound incurs an additional factor of $\sqrt{d}$; on the other, their bound is influenced by a "passive" coupling time of independent trajectories, while ours relies on an "active" mixing time typically much shorter than the coupling time for large $d$.